 What is Lease Purchase?

-These instalments only cover part of a van's cost and the rest is deferred to a final, mandatory payment that must be made at the end of the agreement.
+These instalments only cover part of a vehicle's cost and the rest is deferred to a final, mandatory payment that must be made at the end of the agreement.
 Pay this and at that point, you'll own the vehicle.

 It's generally a cheaper option than Hire Purchase (HP), and can be more flexible than Personal Contract Purchase (PCP), as the monthly instalments and final payment can be widely adjusted.